JAlcocerT/JAlcocerT/content/blog/py-z-stock-vs-flat.md

 {{< callout type="warning" >}}
-**No information exposed on this post can be taken as financial recommendations** These are just my notes on how Python can be used to create a calculator app.
+**No information exposed on this post can be taken as financial recommendations** These are just my notes on how Python can be used to create a calculator webapp!
 {{< /callout >}}

 There are out there cool calculators - https://tecalculo.com/en/mortgage-calculator